Function approximation and nonparametric regression with binary and ternary ReLU networks: Conclusion

 \section{Conclusion}

 Expressivities of binary and ternary weighted deep ReLU networks are considered.
 While the ReLU function is seemingly the most popular choice of activation function in deep neural networks, the restriction of possible choice of network weights to binary and ternary values allows to implement those networks on devices with limited processing power and small memory capacity.
 Importantly, the sizes of described binary and ternary weighted ReLU networks that attain a given rate of approximation of $\beta$-H\"older functions on $[0,1]^d$ differ only by constant and logarithmic factors from the sizes of corresponding approximating networks with continuous weights.
-Approximation properties of networks with binary valued activation function $\mathds{1}_{[0,1)}$ are also considered and it is shown that using only 2 hidden layers those networks can approximate continuous functions on $[0,1]^d$.
+We also show that networks of depth $2$ with binary activation function $\mathds{1}_{[a,b)}$ can approximate continuous functions on $[0,1]^d$, where $[a,b)\subset\mathbb{R}$ is an arbitrary non-empty interval.